nemborkar/100DaysOfCodeLogs/Round05.md

 ## Log

+### 20210609 Day69
+The api calls are working on Postman
+Seems like I'll need to write a Python script and use Requests to make the API call, then filter from this result
+I'm not really sure what to do with this filtered result.
+My senpai was talking about dynamic classes.
+Could be related, should ask

 ### 20210608 Day68
 Finalized scope and started building models from an existing templates file
 It's looking like an API wrapper imo